Corporate Governance

 Principle Three

-Take into account wider stakeholder and social responsibilities and their implications for long-term success
+Take into account wider stakeholder and social responsibilities and their implications for long-term success.

 Application

 Long-term success relies upon good relations with a range of different stakeholder groups both internal (workforce) and external (suppliers, customers, regulators and others).
-The board needs to identify the company’s stakeholders and understand their needs, interests and expectations.
+The Board needs to identify the company’s stakeholders and understand their needs, interests and expectations.
 Where matters that relate to the company’s impact on society, the communities within which it operates, or the environment have the potential to affect the company’s ability to deliver shareholder value over the medium to long-term, then those matters must be integrated into the company’s strategy and business model.
 Feedback is an essential part of all control mechanisms.
 Systems need to be in place to solicit, consider and act on feedback from all stakeholder groups.

 Compliance